Annual Meeting Sessions and Events

 Dialogue Sessions

 (Dialogue sessions with the Chair of the Commission on Accreditation and the Chair of the Commission on Community College Accreditation will be repeated Monday, 7:30 a.m.–8:30 a.m.
-The dialogue session with the Chair of the Committee on Ethics will not be repeated.)
+The dialogue session with the member of the Committee on Ethics will not be repeated.)

 Commission on Accreditation